Clear House Accountants

 Table of Contents

-With the innovation of an Initial Exchange Offerings (IEOs), small businesses have started discovering new trends in fundraising strategies.
-It has allowed SMEs to raise their fundings without depending on institutional investors or banks.
+With the innovation of Initial Exchange Offerings (IEOs), small businesses have started discovering new trends in fundraising strategies.
+It has allowed SMEs to raise their funding without depending on institutional investors or banks.
 This also adds to the strategic arsenal of fund planning for new or growing businesses.

-Many business owners and interested investors are still struggling with the basics of how cryptocurrency works, the IEO phenomenon and how to tackle the tax technicalities that come with this process.
-Therefore our expert cryptocurrency accountants have acquired sufficient experience to help small businesses with an IEO process with accounting, tax and business planning complications.
+Many business owners and interested investors are still struggling with the basics of how cryptocurrency works, the IEO phenomenon and how to tackle the tax technicalities that come with this process.ย Therefore,ย our expert cryptocurrency accountantsย have acquired sufficient experience to help small businesses with an IEO process with the expertise ofย accounting solutions and tax and business planning complications.

 What is an IEO?